Cycle complex over the projective line minus three points : toward multiple zeta values cycles: The cycle complex over

-We will refer to $k$ as the \emph{cohomological degree} and to $p$ as the \emph{weight}. \end{defn} \begin{rem} In this presentation, we did not take care of degeneracies (images in $\Zc(X,n)$ of $p_i^*$) because we use an alternating version with rational coefficients.
-For more details, one should see the first section of \cite{LevSM} which presents the general setting of cubical objects.
-A similar remark was made in \cite{BKMTM}[after the equation (4.1.3)]. \end{rem} \begin{defn}[Cycle complex] for $p$ and $k$ as above, the pull-back
+We will refer to $k$ as the \emph{cohomological degree}, and to $p$ as the \emph{weight}. \end{defn} \begin{rem} In this presentation, we have not dealt with degeneracies (images in $\Zc(X,n)$ of $p_i^*$) because we use an alternative version with rational coefficients.
+For more details, see the first section of \cite{LevSM} which presents the general setting of cubical objects.
+A similar remark was made in \cite{BKMTM}[after equation (4.1.3)]. \end{rem} \begin{defn}[Cycle complex] For $p$ and $k$ as above, the pull-back